holochain/docs-pages/src/pages/concepts/10_countersigning.md

 ![](/assets/img/concepts/10.10-validate.png){.sz80p} {.center}

 At this point Alice and Bob's conductors take over completely from the cells.
 As with any commit, they attempt to validate the new action.
-But with a countersigned action, the conductor validates it multiple times --- once from the perspective of each party.
+But with a countersigned action, each participant's conductor validates it multiple times --- once from their own perspective, and once from the perspective of all the other parties.
 This is possible because Alice and Bob both have the same countersigning session data structure, which contains the current states of both of their source chains.
-If either of them had neglected to check whether the commit was valid for the other party's chain, DHT validating authorities could [warrant them](../7_validation/#invalid-entry).
+If this step didn't happen, DHT validating authorities would [warrant](../7_validation/#invalid-entry) all parties for neglect, not just the one for whom the action was invalid.

 ![](/assets/img/concepts/10.11-authorities-collect.png){.sz80p} {.center}

-Once validation is  finished, Alice and Bob both do a trial run of publishing the operations generated by the new action to the DHT --- but only the ['store entry' operations](../4_dht/#a-cloud-of-witnesses).
-The authorities collect the data but don't integrate it into their DHT shards; right now they're simply acting as witnesses, waiting until they hear from both Alice and Bob.
+Once validation is finished, Alice and Bob both do a trial run of publishing the operations generated by the new action to the DHT --- but only the [store entry operations](../4_dht/#a-cloud-of-witnesses).
+The authorities collect the data but don't integrate it into their DHT stores; right now they're simply acting as witnesses who wait until they've seen the operations from both Alice and Bob.

 ![](/assets/img/concepts/10.12-authorities-distribute.png){.sz80p} {.center}

-Once the authorities have collected the data from both Alice and Bob, they send the full set of action headers back to both of them.
+Once the authorities have collected all the data, they send the full set of actions back to both of them.

 !!! info Timeouts
 If Alice and Bob reach the end of the time window without receiving this action set, their conductors discard the new action and unlock their source chains as if nothing had happened.
 Likewise, the authorities discard the pre-published data if they don't collect all the required signatures within the time window.
 There is no built-in feature to retry an expired session, but it could be built into the application.